Destination: Channel Islands

 "Must do" activities on the Channel Islands?

-Jersey is known for beaches and cliff trails.
-Just outside the main town of St. Helier, the Jersey War Tunnels complex details the island’s WWII German occupation.
+Jersey boasts captivating beaches and stunning cliff trails, a testament to its natural beauty.
+Just beyond the bustling town of St. Helier lies the Jersey War Tunnels complex, offering a poignant narrative of the island’s experience during the WWII German occupation.

 Articles about the Channel Islands published by Odyssey Traveller.